-Mexico president says to respond prudently to Trump threats, urges national unity
+Mexican president says country will 'overcome' Trump threats, urges national unity

 Speaking at his regular news conference, President Andres Manuel Lopez Obrador said Foreign Minister Marcelo Ebrard would be in Washington tasked with convincing the U.S. government that Trump’s measures were in neither country’s interest.

+Trump’s tariff announcement rattled investors who feared that worsening trade friction could hurt the global economy.

+The Mexican peso, U.S. stock index futures and Asian stock markets tumbled, including the shares of Japanese automakers who ship cars from Mexico to the United States.

-Reporting by Dave Graham and Stefanie Eschenbacher; Editing by Chizu Nomiyama
+Reporting by Dave Graham and Stefanie Eschenbacher; Editing by Chizu Nomiyama and Susan Thomas